mchang6137/throttlebot/README.md

 - stress_these_services: The names of the services you would want Throttlebot to stress.
 To stress all services,simply indicate *.
 Throttlebot will blacklist any non-application related services by default
 redis_host: The host where the Redis is located (Throttlebot uses Redis as it's data store)
 - stress_policy: The policy that is being used by Throttlebot to decide which containers to consider on each iteration.
 Note: the only policy implemented right now is 'ALL'
+- gradient_mode: This decides the gradient mode that is being used by Throttlebot.
+The two options \
+are 'single and 'inverted'.

 The "Workload" section describes several Workload specific parameters.
 Throttlebot will run the experiment in this manner on each iteration.